CEMeNT-PSAAP/MCDC/docs/source/developer_guide/architecture/index.rst

 ------------------------

 The source tree follows the same separation of responsibilities shown in the architecture flow.
-Model-facing components define and collect the simulation.
+Model-facing components define, collect, and finalize the simulation.
-Code-factory components compile the model and prepare its runtime representation.
+Code-factory components coordinate object discovery and generate its runtime representation.
 Transport components implement the numerical algorithms shared by all execution modes.
 The table maps each component to its corresponding architecture role.
 Paths in the component column are relative to the top-level ``mcdc/`` package.